Citrus Zesters/Channel Knives

 When we want fine wisps of citrus zest, we reach for a rasp grater.
 But sometimes we want wider, longer strips to use as aromatics or to garnish desserts or cocktails.
 While you could just use a vegetable peeler to remove large swaths of peel and then cut each swath into strips, there are tools that promise to make this process neater and more efficient.
 These tools typically have two components: a citrus zester, which makes several thin threads of peel at a time, and a channel knife, which cuts a single thicker ribbon of peel.

 We wanted to know which zester/channel knife combination tool would best allow us to cut long, attractive, pith-free strips of zest from all sorts of citrus.
-So we bought seven models priced from $6.74 to $18.00 and used them to zest and channel oranges, lemons, and limes.
+So we bought seven models priced from about $5.00 to about $20.00 and used them to zest and channel oranges, lemons, and limes.

 Most of the tools did a decent job of zesting all the citrus, leaving no pith on the tiny strands.
 The trouble started when we tried to use the channel-knife end of the tool.
 For one thing, most of the knives are not ambidextrous but are instead oriented in such a way that users are forced to pull the blade from right to left, an unnatural motion for lefties.
 But even righties struggled to cut long, continuous ribbons with the channel knives.
 Some of the knives just weren’t sharp enough, skidding across the citrus skin and breaking off shorter strands of uneven thickness.
 Others had knives that were located too close to the handle, preventing the blade tip from getting sufficient leverage to really bite into the citrus skin in the first place.
 Knives at a distance of at least 0.75 inch from the top of the handle made it easier to angle into lemons and oranges, but almost none were able to latch onto the limes well.